ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 **NOTE** In order to save any changes made to this section you must select the **Save** button at the bottom of the section.

 ### Header Color
 This is the background color of the header.
-Enter a color code or use the [google color picker](http://www.google.com/search?q=html+color+picker).
+Enter a color code or use the <a href="http://www.google.com/search?q=html+color+picker" target=_blank>google color picker</a>.

 **NOTE** If the header color is dark, you will need to lighten the text.

 ### Header Link Color
 This is the color of the text in the header.
-Enter a color code or use the [google color picker](http://www.google.com/search?q=html+color+picker).
+Enter a color code or use the <a href="http://www.google.com/search?q=html+color+picker" target=_blank>google color picker</a>.

 ### Header Image
 The header image should be a 130px high and smaller than 25K in filesize.
 Images must reside in /images/header/.
-Type to select, type 'image' to list everything.
-[File an issue](https://github.com/ArctosDB/arctos/issues/new) for assistance with creating a header image or for placing a header image on the server.
+Type to select, type 'image' to list everything. <a href="https://github.com/ArctosDB/arctos/issues/new" target=_blank>File an issue </a> for assistance with creating a header image or for placing a header image on the server.
 Leave blank for no image.

 ### Header Image Link
 You may provide a URL that clicking on the header image leads to.
 Leave blank for no link.